edwardoughton/pobis/README.md

 Acknowledgements
 ================

-**podis** was developed at George Mason University, Fairfax, VA, USA.
+**pobis** was developed at George Mason University, Fairfax, VA, USA.

 Guidance and support has been very much appreciated from collaborators at the World Bank's Digital Economy for Africa program.